-These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+These sources consist of legitimate science or are evidence-based through the use of credible scientific sourcing.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: HIGH

-Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

 Scientific American is owned by Springer Nature, an academic publishing company created by the May 2015 merger of Springer Science+Business Media and Holtzbrinck Publishing Group‘s Nature Publishing Group, Palgrave Macmillan, and Macmillan Education.
 The company reported revenues of €1.64 billion in 2017.
 Subscriptions and advertising fund the Magazine, while online advertisements and sponsored content fund the website.

 In review, Scientific American is a popular science magazine and website covering general science, technology, health, psychology, the environment, and history.
 Information is properly sourced and does not use loaded language.
 Scientific American covers science through the consensus on GMOs and climate change.
 Editorially, Scientific American is not in favor of former President Trump’s climate and deregulation stances.
 Evidenced by this: Scientific American slams Donald Trump’s anti-science rhetoric in a rare op-ed.

 In general, this is a pro-science source that has remained mostly neutral in politics throughout its history; however, in 2020, they stated, “The evidence and the science show Donald Trump badly damaged the U.S. and its people—because he rejects evidence and science.”
 Therefore, this is a pro-science source that offers left-leaning opinions.